-The GPX Series utilise Minelab's proven 'Dual Voltage Technology' (DVT).
+The GPX-4500 utilises Minelab's proven 'Dual Voltage Technology' (DVT).
 This ensures an accurate Ground Balance to provide maximum sensitivity and depth in all ground types.

-The GPX 5000 offers a total of eight Timing options, the GPX 4800 offers six; each incorporating the all-new SETA technology.
+The GPX-4500 offers a total of six Timing options, each incorporating the all-new SETA technology.
 Smart Electronic Timing Alignment (SETA) ensures the detector is precisely aligned for each individual Timing option.
 This improvement in calibration reduces the susceptibility to certain types of interference, and significantly improves the detector's immunity to highly magnetic rocks and soils.

-Through a process of dynamic noise compensation, SETA ensures that the threshold stability is improved and maintained, allowing you to operate the GPX 5000 and GPX 4800 with maximum efficiency under all conditions.
+Through a process of dynamic noise compensation, SETA ensures that the threshold stability is improved and maintained, allowing you to operate the GPX-4500 with maximum efficiency under all conditions.

-The GPX 5000 offers six preprogrammed Search Modes, and the GPX 4800 offers three.
-Both models are set up for the most common search techniques.
+The GPX-4500 now offers six preprogrammed Search Modes, set up for the most common search techniques.

-Each Search Mode can be fine tuned by simply scrolling through the various functions of the detector and adjusting the settings.
+All modes can be fine tuned by simply scrolling through the various functions of the detector and adjusting the settings.

-With improved functionality and new timings the GPX 5000 and GPX 4800 are capable of finding nuggets in a diverse range of ground conditions with greater ease than previous detectors.
+With improved fuctionality and new timings the GPX-4500 is capable of finding nuggets in a diverse range of ground conditions with greater ease than previous detectors.